 Product Analyst

-The decision to move from Mailchimp to a more powerful platform is not primarily about Mailchimp being bad — it is about reaching a point where the specific capabilities your email marketing needs require a tool built around more sophisticated functionality than Mailchimp's design priorities emphasize.
+The decision to move from Mailchimp to a more powerful platform is not primarily about Mailchimp being bad — it is about reaching a point where the specific capabilities your email marketing needs require a tool built around advanced functionality than Mailchimp's design priorities emphasize.
 The clearest signal that the transition is worth evaluating is when segmentation and behavioral targeting become central to your email strategy rather than supplemental.
 Mailchimp supports segmentation, but its logic is relatively basic compared to platforms purpose-built for marketing automation.
-If you find yourself wanting to send different emails to contacts based on combinations of behavior — someone who visited a pricing page but did not sign up, opened the last three emails but has not purchased in ninety days, is in a specific geographic region and has a customer tag that indicates they are a past enterprise buyer — the conditions and logic you need may exceed what Mailchimp's segment builder handles cleanly.
-Tools like Klaviyo, ActiveCampaign, HubSpot, or Brevo offer more granular behavioral segmentation at various price points.
+If you find yourself wanting to send different emails to contacts based on combinations of behavior — someone who visited a pricing page but did not sign up, opened the last three emails but has not purchased in ninety days, is in a specific geographic region and has a customer tag that indicates they are a past enterprise buyer — the conditions and logic you need may exceed what Mailchimp's segment builder handles well.
+Tools like Klaviyo, ActiveCampaign, HubSpot, or Brevo offer more detailed behavioral segmentation at various price points.
 A second signal is the need for complex multi-step automation with branching logic.
-Mailchimp's Customer Journey builder allows for multi-step sequences with some branching, but teams trying to build sophisticated lifecycle automation — where a contact's path through a sequence changes based on their response to each message, their engagement history, or external data inputs from a CRM — often find the builder's capabilities constrain the sophistication of what they can design.
-Platforms built around marketing automation as a core use case, rather than as an add-on to an email tool, handle these architectures more naturally.
+Mailchimp's Customer Journey builder allows for multi-step sequences with some branching, but teams trying to build advanced lifecycle automation — where a contact's path through a sequence changes based on their response to each message, their engagement history, or external data inputs from a CRM — often find the builder's capabilities limit what they can design.
+Platforms built around marketing automation as a core use case rather than as an add-on to an email tool handle these architectures more naturally.
 E-commerce businesses often hit a specific Mailchimp limitation around revenue attribution and lifecycle segmentation tied to purchase behavior.
 Mailchimp has e-commerce integrations, but the depth of customer lifetime value analysis, purchase frequency segmentation, and revenue-tied automation logic is shallower than dedicated e-commerce email platforms like Klaviyo, which was specifically designed around that use case.
 The migration itself is a meaningful undertaking — exporting subscriber lists with their tags, engagement history, and custom field data, rebuilding automation flows in the new platform, and warming up the sending domain if it changes are all real costs.
-They are worth incurring when the revenue impact of more sophisticated segmentation or automation is clear enough to justify the transition effort, but the transition should be driven by a specific capability gap rather than by the abstract sense that a more powerful tool must be better.
+They are worth incurring when the revenue impact of more advanced segmentation or automation is clear enough to justify the transition effort, but the transition should be driven by a specific capability gap rather than by the abstract sense that a more powerful tool must be better.
 Teams that move to a complex platform before their email strategy has matured enough to use the advanced capabilities often spend time and money on a migration that does not change outcomes because the strategy was the constraint, not the tool.